adilsitos/Semantic-Search-Amazon-Data/README.md

 The code for the Streamlit interface can be found on [ui.py](https://github.com/Adilsitos/Semantic-Search-Amazon-Data/blob/main/ui.py).

 The code related to the Azure ML web service is found in [sentence_similarity.py](https://github.com/Adilsitos/Semantic-Search-Amazon-Data/blob/main/sentence_similarity.py) and [sentence_similarity_service.py](https://github.com/Adilsitos/Semantic-Search-Amazon-Data/blob/main/sentence_similarity_service.py).

+## User Feedback Web Service

+The user interface includes a user feedback feature, which allows a user to report whether the recommendations were relevant or not.
+This feedback and the recommendations that the user received are stored in a web service hosted on Heroku.
+The web service was developed in a separate repo, which can be found [here](https://github.com/Adilsitos/webservice-semantic-search).